 The history of Peanut Butter Whiskeys started in 2018.
 Steven and Brittany Yeng decided to create this exceptional flavor combination.
 The idea was to bring the famous Peanut Butter and Whiskey shot Steven served at this bar into a spirit.
 The result is a sweet and intensely flavored liquor based on Whiskey.

 It all started with Skrewball.
-But by now, there are so many Peanut Butter Whiskeys on the market.
-I start this list with the original and then cover the other brands, making this the ultimate list of Peanut Butter Whiskey brands.
+But, by now, numerous Peanut Butter Whiskeys are on the market.
+This list begins with the original, then covers the others, making it the ultimate list of Peanut Butter Whiskey brands.

 Produced by: Skrewball

-Legally, Skrewball isn't a Whiskey as it is too weak.
+Legally, Skrewball is not Whiskey as it is too weak.
 The liquor only contains 35% ABV and would need at least 40% to be officially classified as Whiskey.
 It has the sweet taste of peanut butter, toffee, and caramel.
 And due to this sweetness, it feels like drinking a liqueur rather than a real Whiskey.

 Produced by: Beam Suntory

-That SQRRL is taking a step back from the overpowering sweetness and peanut butter flavor may sound counter-intuitive.
+That SQRRL is taking a step back from the overpowering sweetness and from the peanut butter flavor may sound counter-intuitive.
 But actually, it is a clever move.